ClementTsang/ClementTsang/README.md

 ### Hi there!

-Here be where I work on an ever-growing backlog of random projects.
+Here's where I work on an ever-growing backlog of random projects.

 ---